madhankumar028/github-search/README.md

 Contribution
 ----------------------------------
 Contributions are welcome.
 But maintain the consistency.
 If you are interested to improve the existing code base, give me a PR.
+You can also share your feedback and suggestions to improve the app.
+Shoot me @ :email: madhankumar028@gmail.com.

 Show your interest by clicking :star: